davidsdarley/TicTacToe/README.txt

 External dependencies: pygame, random

+please make sure they are installed before attempting to run the code.

 This challenge took my 3 hours and 50 minutes initially, I just made the game playable and that took about 2 hours 30 minutes, but by that time I had so many fun ideas I kept going.